scassandra/scassandra.github.io/index.md

 * Retrieval of a list of all the recorded executed prepared statements.
 If the prepared statement has been primed then the variable values are also visible.

 ###Feature backlog:
+* User defined types
+* Batches
 * Retrieval of a list of all prepared statements even if they haven't been executed.
-* Priming UDTs
-* Collections with a types other than text, ascii and varchar
 * Priming of tables rather than queries.
 Currently Scassandra does not parse the query and compares an executed query with all the primes query field.
 This would be very useful for priming the system keyspace as certain drivers expect the same thing to be in system.local but do slightly different queries to retireve it.

-###Current limitations:
-* Binary protocol only.
-No planned support for thrift.

-For feature requests and bug reports send an email to: Christopher.batey@gmail.com
+For feature requests and bug reports raise an issue at the [Github issues page](https://github.com/scassandra/scassandra-server/issues)

+Any questions ping me on twitter: @chbatey

 ### Authors
 * Christopher Batey (@chbatey)